 Extreme sociopaths will do their best, toxic followers too, to dox your identity.
 (Doxing/Dox: a corruption of documents.)
-The verb means to search for, and publish, private or identifying information about a particular individual on the Internet, with malicious intent.
-When that happens they threaten anybody who dares come to your aid.
+The verb means to search for, and publish on the Internet private about a particular individual, and to do it with malicious intent.
+To protect their ttack they threaten anybody who dares come to your aid.

 Snark and its meaning